 WLFS has an annual Founders’ Day to celebrate the school’s core values and commemorate the efforts of the pioneers who had the ‘start-up mentality’ to overcome the challenges of setting up a school from scratch.

 Looking ahead, both Ben and Rob aim to establish an ethos in which the school is as sustainable, successful and steady as possible, with its musical strengths being shared with the wider west London community via choir recitals and concerts.

 Finding the right school is often a guiding factor in choosing an area to live.

 There are several desirable places to live within a short distance of the West London Free School such as the sought after Brackenbury Village.

-If you’re looking at Hammersmith, Chiswick or Shepherds Bush, and want to know about property choices, Horton and Garton are happy to share their knowledge.
-Get in touch.
+If you’re looking at Hammersmith, Chiswick or Shepherds Bush, and want to know about property choices, we are happy to share our knowledge.
+Get in touch today.